Skip to main content

 Marie Curie charity has a guide to benefits when someone dies.

-A discretionary housing payment (DHP) is an extra payment from your council if you are struggling to pay rent because of things like the bedroom tax.
+They could top up your benefits if you are struggling with rent because of the bedroom tax.

 What is your location?